Why Fake Xanax Is Dangerous and How to Spot It

 • Drowsiness

 Many people start taking Xanax because they feel like it helps with stress and anxiety.
 However, when you aren’t taking it under supervision from a doctor, it’s easy to become addicted.
-Due to the way Xanax interacts with the brain, it is very easy to develop a physical dependence on the drug.
-When you stop taking it, you can end up with intense withdrawal symptoms that make it hard to quit the drug.
+Because of the way Xanax interacts with the brain, it is very easy to develop a physical dependence on it.
+When you stop taking it, you can end up with intense withdrawal symptoms that make it hard to quit.

 How Common Is Fake Xanax?